What Are the Different Types of Engineering?

 - Many consider engineering a challenging major due to its emphasis on math and science.

-In fact, there are so many types of engineering that students often aren't sure which they want to study.
+In fact, there are so many types of engineering that students often aren't sure which kind they want to study.
 One of the first steps to figuring out whether an engineering degree is right for you — and, if so, which field you should choose — is to learn about the key differences among the major engineering branches.

 Most sources divide engineering into the following five branches.